EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 "inbox" page obviously depend on which user is logged in.
 If an ISP blindly cached your site, then the first user who logged in through that ISP would have their user-specific inbox page cached for subsequent visitors to the site.
-That's not cool.
+That\'s not cool.

 Fortunately, HTTP provides a solution to this problem.
 A number of HTTP headers exist to instruct downstream caches to differ their cache contents depending on designated variables, and to tell caching mechanisms not to cache particular pages.
-We'll look at some of these headers in the sections that follow.
+We\'ll look at some of these headers in the sections that follow.

 .. _using-vary-headers: